Sunday, October 13, 2024

 No Dogma in this Fight

-Herein lies the enlightening case in point.
+Herein, though, lies the enlightening case in point.
 If a priest can't handle a softball question, I doubt very much he could tackle a tough one.
 Some years later in a different setting, another priest from the parish was asked, “Why does God permit so much suffering?”
 His response was not far removed from this: “He allows other people to suffer so you can appreciate how good you have it.”
-Come on, fellas, if you want more business, you’ve got to do better than this.
+Come on, fellas, if you want more business, you’ve got to do better than that.

 No comments: